YunhanGa0/YunhanGa0/README.md

 - 🛠️ **Full-Stack Developer**
   Proficient in **Spring Boot**, **Vue 2**, **MySQL**, and a touch of **Docker** magic 🐳.
 I enjoy designing seamless user experiences backed by robust server logic.

-- 🎨 **Creative Technologist**
-  Currently exploring **OpenGL** for 3D animations, where I'm building a mechanical world filled with gears, pistons, and endless motion.

 - 🎲 **Game Enthusiast**
   Designing a Mahjong game 🀄 with clean architecture, leveraging design patterns like Factory, Strategy, and State to ensure smooth gameplay.